Now

 Since last year, I've volunteered with Oxfam at major UK festivals like Glastonbury, Boomtown and Lytham .
 It’s a powerful way to support a cause I believe in and be part of the massive logistical operation behind these events.
 It's also how I recharge—there’s nothing like the energy of live music to spark new ideas.

 Recent highlights included Pulp's return, catching the legendary Stevie Wonder, and discovering new music from Doechii and Black Uhuru.
 I also took some of my kids to a small music festival called Mar Me Quer in Portimao, Portugal, to give them a taste of festival life.
+Looking forward to getting involved in several festivals again this year.

 I am also Chair of Governors for our local Primary School, which at times entails raising issues with both local and national government officials to advocate for our students and staff.